Robert-Steiner/xaynet/bindings/python/README.md

     give the user the opportunity to respond appropriately.

-The main issue we saw is that the participant is responsible for training the model and to run the pet protocol.
+The main issue we saw is that the participant is responsible for training the model and to run the PET protocol.
 Therefore, we offer a second API in which the training of the model is no longer part of the participant.
 This results in a simpler and more flexible API, but it comes with the tradeoff that the user needs to perform the de / serialization of the global / local on their side.